 Who We Are

-TomKat Ranch is an 1,800 acre grassfed cattle ranch in the San Francisco Bay Area.
+The mission of TomKat Ranch Educational Foundation (TKREF) is to provide healthy food on working lands in a way that regenerates the planet and inspires others to action.
+Our base of operations is TomKat Ranch, an 1800-acre grassfed cattle ranch in the San Francisco Bay Area.
 Our team of ranchers, scientists, and advocates look to nature to guide our landscape management in support of our values.
-Over the next five years, we want to have inspired the transition of one million acres of California rangeland to regenerative management.

 Photo Credit: William Milliot